-A career spent in the rural healthcare setting, Jason came to PeaceHealth from Fulton County Medical Center in McConnellsburg, Pa., where he most recently served as president and chief executive officer.
+A career spent in the rural healthcare setting, Jason came to PeaceHealth from the Fulton County Medical Center in McConnellsburg, Pennsylvania, where he most recently served as President and Chief Executive Officer.

-A Huntingdon, Pa., native, Jason holds a bachelor’s degree in accounting and master’s degree in business administration.
-Jason chaired the Hospital Association of Pennsylvania’s Small Rural Health Council and served on the American Hospital Association’s Small and Rural Governing Council representing the Pennsylvania and New York regions.
+A Huntingdon, Pa., native, Jason holds a bachelor’s degree in accounting and a master’s degree in Business Administration.
+During his time in Pennsylvania, Jason chaired the Hospital Association of Pennsylvania’s Small Rural Health Council, representing the Pennsylvania and New York regions.
 He served as treasurer of the Pennsylvania Mountains Healthcare Alliance.

-On a personal note, Jason his wife DeAnn enjoy spending time outside, hiking, boating and fishing.
-You also might spot him at local high school sporting events or perhaps a college basketball game.
-Jason is very excited to live in and serve the Florence community as the PHMC CAO and volunteering in various civic organizations.
+On a personal note, Jason and his wife DeAnn enjoy spending time outside, hiking, boating, fishing and spending time with their family.
+You also might spot him at local sporting events or perhaps a college basketball game.

 Heather Wall is chief nursing officer for PeaceHealth Sacred Heart Medical Center at RiverBend.
 As a long-time Lane County resident, Heather has a strong commitment to the community.
 Heather has been part of the PeaceHealth family since 2004, most recently serving as senior director of Nursing at RiverBend.
 She also has served as director of nursing for the Medical/Surgical service line, director of operations for the Gamma Knife Center, nurse manager of orthopedics and neurology, and started her career as a neurology nurse at PeaceHealth Sacred Heart Medical Center, University District.